AMSA’s forms and online payment system will be unavailable on Monday 11th December from 8 pm to 11 pm (AEDT).

 Your SMS should include the following:

-Have a look at the Australian Department of Health COVID-19 symptom checker and keep an eye out for each other.
+Have a look at the Australian Department of Health COVID-19 symptom checker and look out for each other.

 COVID-19 procedures should be a part of vessel induction and pre-departure briefings.